bitmark-inc/feral-file-docs/docs/terms-of-service/en.md

 ### 11. Governing Law and Forum for Dispute

-Any dispute in the meaning, effect or validity of this Agreement shall be resolved in accordance with the laws of California, USA without regard to the conflict of laws provisions thereof.
-Any judicial proceeding to resolve claims relating to this Agreement or the Gallery Service will be brought in the federal or state courts of Los Angeles County, California.
+Any dispute in the meaning, effect or validity of this Agreement shall be resolved in accordance with the laws of Wyoming, USA without regard to the conflict of laws provisions thereof.
+Any judicial proceeding to resolve claims relating to this Agreement will be brought in the federal or state courts of Cheyenne, Wyoming.
 Both Bitmark and Users consent to venue and personal jurisdiction in such courts.

 ### 12. Contact